jrief/django-formset/README.md

 * Server side validation errors are sent back to the browser, and rendered near the offending form field.
 * Non-field validation errors are renderer together with the form.
-* CSRF-tokens are handled through a HTTP-Header, hence there is no need to add a hidden input field to each form.
+* CSRF-tokens are handled through an HTTP-Header, hence there is no need to add a hidden input field to each form.
 * Forms can be rendered for different CSS frameworks using their specific style-guides for arranging HTML.
 Curently **django-formset** includes renderers for: